Women in government: Diplomacy

 In Brazil, the Secretariat of Policies for Women, was until recently the main Brazilian state-feminism agency at the federal level.
-Under Workers' Party governments (2003-2016), Brazil carried out women-focused policies in three dimensions of its foreign policy: diplomacy, development cooperation, and security.
+Under Workers' Party governments (2003–2016), Brazil carried out women-focused policies in three dimensions of its foreign policy: diplomacy, development cooperation, and security.

 In Ireland, Ann Marie O'Brien has studied the women in the Irish Department of External Affairs associated with the League of Nations and United Nations, 1923–1976.
 She finds that women had greater opportunities at the UN.

 In the United States, Frances E. Willis joined the Foreign Service in 1927, becoming only the third American woman to do so.
 She served in Chile, Sweden, Belgium, Spain, Britain, and Finland as well as the State Department.
 In 1953, she became the first female US ambassador to Switzerland and later served as ambassador to Norway and Ceylon.
 Willis's rise in the Foreign Service was due to her competence, hard work, and self-confidence.
 Also helpful in her career was the support of influential mentors.
 While not a militant feminist, Willis blazed a trail for other female diplomats to follow.

+State/province representation

+In the U.S., on December 18, 2018, Nevada became the first state to have a female majority in its legislature.
+Women hold nine of the 21 seats in the Nevada Senate, and 23 of the 42 seats in the Nevada Assembly.

 Local representation

 A 2003 survey conducted by United Cities and Local Governments (UCLG), a global network supporting inclusive local governments, found that the average proportion of women in local council was 15%.
 In leadership positions, the proportion of women was lower: for instance, 5% of mayors of Latin American municipalities are women.

 There has been an increasing focus on women's representation at a local level.
 Most of this research is focused on developing countries.
 Governmental decentralization often results in local government structures that are more open to the participation of women, both as elected local councilors and as the clients of local government services.

 According to a comparative study of women in local governments in East Asia and the Pacific, women have been more successful in reaching decision-making position in local governments than at the national level.
 Local governments tend to be more accessible and have more available positions.
 Also, women's role in local governments may be more accepted because they are seen as an extension of their involvement in the community.

+Women's representation in local deliberative bodies averages 35.5% across 141 countries.
+Notably, three countries have achieved gender parity, and 22 others report more than 40% female representation in these bodies.
+Despite these advances, substantial regional variations exist: representation is as high as 41% in Central and Southern Asia, but falls to just 20% in Western Asia and Northern Africa.
+This disparity underscores the diverse challenges and varying degrees of progress in promoting women's participation in local governance globally.